-No matter the industry, there are several metrics critical to all businesses with ecommerce offerings.
+No matter the industry, there are several metrics critical for all ecommerce stores to improve their business intelligence.
 These are the top metrics brands and merchants should consistently measure.
 Learning how to measure ecommerce success should be a top priority for merchants looking to increase revenue, enhance their customer experience and extend their customer lifetime value.